alastairreid/RelatedWork/_papers/gu:osdi:2016.md

 read: true
 readings:
 - 2019-11-29
 title: 'CertiKOS: An extensible architecture for building certified concurrent OS Kernels'
 year: 2016
 topics:
 - os
 - verification
+notes:
+- compcert-compiler
+- coq-verifier
 ---

 This is one of a steady stream of papers from the FLINT group at Yale on creating a formally verified OS.